Đóng Menu

 sudo apt install certbot python3-certbot-apache

-You will be prompted to confirm the installation by pressing Y
+You will be prompted to confirm the installation by pressing Y, then ENTER.

 Step 2 — Checking your Apache Virtual Host Configuration